 Before her rescue, Hope's life was limited to the harsh, barren wire of her tiny cage, which she shared with five other hens.
 In such confinement, Hope was unable to even spread her wings or walk.
 MFA is dedicated to ending the abuse that billions of farmed animals like Hope endure every year.
 And we are able to do this work in part because of the generosity of Hope Society members.

-In 2015, Animal Charity Evaluators named MFA a “top charity for maximum effectiveness” for the third year in a row.
+In 2016, Animal Charity Evaluators named Mercy For Animals a “top charity for maximum effectiveness” for the fourth year in a row.

 MFA is named one of the "15 Top High-Impact Nonprofits" in the category of "animal welfare, rights, and protection" by Philanthropedia.

 “Mercy For Animals has an immensely talented and dedicated crew of employees and attracts legions of volunteers.
 They are also fiscally responsible and make a great impact choosing campaigns that are not only effective, but cost-efficient.”

 Mercy For Animals has been consistently named Best In America by the Independent Charities of America, a seal awarded to less than 1 percent of charities nationwide each year.

 “The Independent Charities Seal of Excellence is awarded to [charities] … that have, upon rigorous independent review, been able to certify, document, and demonstrate on an annual basis that they meet the highest standards of public accountability, program effectiveness, and cost effectiveness.”